ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BLOG.md

 This compute graph must take its samples from somewhere and, because of the requirements of echo cancelling, there must be a feedback loop: the output of our compute graph must influence the input of the compute graph.

-Therefore, our [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware) must be connected to a digital twin: a virtual representation of the external world.
-The digital twin is implemented using [OpenModelica](https://www.openmodelica.org/) which is an open implementation of the [Modelica](https://modelica.org/) standard.
+Therefore, our [Arm Virtual Hardware](https://www.arm.com/products/development-tools/simulation/virtual-hardware) must be connected to an external model: a virtual representation of the external world.
+The external model is implemented using [OpenModelica](https://www.openmodelica.org/) which is an open implementation of the [Modelica](https://modelica.org/) standard.
 [OpenModelica](https://www.openmodelica.org/) generates the C sources for a simulator from a model description.
 I call it “The simulator” or “The [Modelica](https://modelica.org/) simulator” in the following description.

 Here is the architecture of the system: